GGonnerman/CS4550_Compiler/doc/prerelease_README.md

+## Note: This contains pre-release documentation, which is no longer accurate but could serve as a guide for those looking to contribute.

 # Klein to TM Compiler (WIP)

 Produced by the **Compile Squad**

 - Jett Nehls
-- Gaston Gonnerman
+- Gaston Gonnerman,
 - Will Gasaway
 - Matthew Costello

-This project contains the source code for a Klein to TM Compiler.
-The project is implemented in python.
-The project is largely split into 4 sections based on the generalized structure of a compiler: scanning, parsing, semantic analysis, optimization and code generation.
-This document serves as the primary documentation with supplementary material appearing in the doc directory, which is further broken down by section.

 ## Quickstart Guide

 ### Prerequisites

-- These instructions assume that you are running a UNIX enviornment with the following packages/program available and installed
+- These instructions assume that you are running a UNIX environment with the following packages/program available and installed
   - python3
     - Running `python3` **has** to execute python with version 3.11
     - If this is not the case, in `Makefile` line 2, python3 can be changed to a different alias (e.g., `python3.11` or `python`)